-"Is this interrogation or whatever an official order?"
+"Is this interrogation or whatever it is an official order?"

-Hisoka sighed his exasperation, but the intensity in Tsuzuki's purple eyes grabbed his attention.
-"But my point is he's unaccounted for, Hisoka.
-You can't mean to tell me that when we set out on his case, there wasn't a part of you that really thought, This time.
+Hisoka sighed his exasperation; but despite the smile, the intensity in Tsuzuki's purple eyes grabbed his attention.
+"But my point is, Muraki's still unaccounted for.
+You can't mean to tell me that when we set out on his case, there wasn't a part of you that really thought, this time . . .
 This time, for sure, we were going to get him."

 Maybe he had thought that.
 Then again, maybe he hadn't, and all Hisoka had really felt was a projection of Tsuzuki's own desire.
 He couldn't tell anymore.

 If that's what we supposedly felt, Tsuzuki, then why didn't you do away with Muraki when you had the chance?
 That question still weighed heavily on Hisoka's mind, though asking it and getting a straight answer was another matter entirely he could not be sure he was prepared for.

 "Still, Tsuzuki," he tried halfheartedly, "I'm not so sure the chief would approve—"

 "But isn't that a risk we have to take?
 He might thank us in the long run."

 Hisoka closed his mouth and swallowed his protests, and went to grab his coat.
 He would not win this argument, even if he wanted to.